Phil Kessel: Pittsburgh Penguins (2015–2019)

 Kessel with the Pittsburgh Penguins in June 2017.

-When Kessel won his second championship trophy he took pictures of himself eating hot dogs out of the Stanley Cup.
+When Kessel won his second championship he took pictures of himself eating hot dogs out of the Stanley Cup.

 In the 2017–18 season, he scored 92 points (34 goals, 58 assists), a career high, placed him eighth in the NHL.
 He also posted a new career-best 58 assists in the season.

 On October 11, 2018, during the third Pittsburgh game of the 2018–19 season against the Vegas Golden Knights, Kessel scored his sixth career hat-trick, which occurred as his first natural, and first as a Penguin.
 From February 1 to March 5, 2019, Kessel did not score a goal in 16 games (however, he collected 11 assists), which was the longest goal-drought in his entire career.
 On March 19, 2019, Kessel played in his 320th consecutive game for the Penguins, passing Craig Adams for the longest in their history.
 After the last game of the regular season, Kessel was second in points for Penguins, and led the league with 10 game-winning goals.
 Kessel and the Penguins were swept by the New York Islanders in the first round of the 2019 playoffs in what would be Kessel's final postseason with the Penguins; he scored a goal to go with an assist in the four-game loss.